apache/tvm/docs/dev/index.rst

 architecture of TVM and/or actively develop on the project.
 This page is organized as follows:

-- The `Example Compilation Flow Walkthrough`_ section is a walk through of a typical compilation flow explaining each component used during compilation.
+- The `Example Compilation Flow`_ gives an overview of the steps that TVM takes to turn a high level description of a model into a deployable module.
+  To get started, please read the this section first.
 - The `Logical Architecture Components`_ section describes the logical components.
   The sections after are specific guides focused on each logical component, organized by the component's name.